-Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the non-statutory consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's FVLCD impairment assessment.
-These procedures also included, among others, testing management's process for developing the recoverable amount; evaluating the appropriateness of the model; testing the completeness and accuracy of underlying data used in the model; and evaluating the significant assumptions used by management, including the projected sales price increases and sales volume demand as part of estimating the projected adjusted EBITDA from a market participant's perspective, and the EBITDA multiple applied.
+Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
+These procedures also included, among others, (i) testing management's process for developing the recoverable amount; (ii) evaluating the appropriateness of the FVLCD model; (iii) testing the completeness and accuracy of underlying data used in the FVLCD model; (iv) evaluating the significant assumptions used by management, including the risk adjustments as part of estimating the projected adjusted EBITDA from a market participant's perspective, and the EBITDA multiple applied; and (v) developing an independent range for projected Adjusted EBITDA.
 Evaluating management's significant assumptions involved (i) performing a retrospective comparison of forecasted results to actual past performance, (ii) comparing significant assumptions to external market and industry data where appropriate and possible, and (iii) assessing whether these assumptions were consistent with evidence obtained in other areas of the audit.
 Professionals with specialized skill and knowledge were used to assist in the evaluation of the EBITDA multiple.